-- 1. Cover page including name, telephone number, mailing address and e-mail address, as well as academic institution and status/rank (student, professor, librarian, etc.) or institution applicant is affiliated with (library, publisher, etc.), if any. - A detailed description of the research proposal (not to exceed three single-spaced pages), including: - An explanation of its nature and significance (e.g., contribution to the field, methodology) - If part of a larger project, indication of the specific work that the grant would support - A tentative budget for this work - The time frame in which the work will be conducted - 3.
-A vitae that includes a bibliography of major publications and scholarly achievements (degrees, honors, etc.).
+- 2. Cover page including name, telephone number, mailing address and e-mail address, as well as academic institution and status/rank (student, professor, librarian, etc.) or institution applicant is affiliated with (library, publisher, etc.), if any. - A detailed description of the research proposal (not to exceed three single-spaced pages), including: - An explanation of its nature and significance (e.g., contribution to the field, methodology) - If part of a larger project, indication of the specific work that the grant would support - A tentative budget for this work - The time frame in which the work will be conducted - 4.
+A vitae that includes a bibliography of major publications and scholarly achievements (degrees, honors, etc.). - 5.
+Applications and supporting materials should be written in or translated into English. - 6.
+If you are applying for both a Diversity Research Grant and a general ChLA Research Grant, you must state this in your application.